Scientists seek rare species survivors amid Australia flames

 "The implications for some species are pretty grim," Dickman said.
 "If we can't protect them here, they're gone.
 No one else has them."
 The Australian government announced Monday that it was spending $50 million on emergency wildlife rescue efforts and habitat recovery.

-Fires are still burning in the Blue Mountains, a UNESCO World Heritage site west of Sydney — one of the last strongholds of the regent honeyeater, an elegant black and yellow bird that has already lost 95% of its breeding habitat since European settlers arrived in Australia.
-There are only 300 to 400 of the birds left in the wild, says Ross Crates, an ecologist at Australia National University.
-They are dependent on nectar from certain eucalyptus tree blossoms, but the dry weather has meant that many trees are producing no nectar.
+Fires are still burning in the Blue Mountains, a UNESCO World Heritage site west of Sydney — one of the last strongholds of the regent honeyeater, an elegant black and yellow bird that has already lost 95 percent of its breeding habitat since European settlers arrived in Australia.

-After the wildfires subside, Crates plans to survey what's been newly scorched.
-“Even for birds that survive the fires, we are concerned about how they will feed and nest.”
-(AP) RS RS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)